 2. Design your ABC program

-There are a number of important considerations outlined in designing an effective ABC program:
+There are a number of important considerations outlined in designing an effective anti-bribery and compliance program:

 Undertake a corruption risk assessment